-For this Order, this narrative objective is translated into a numeric criterion of 1.0 chronic toxicity unit (TU_c).
-At 1.0 TU_c, there is no observable detrimental effect when the indicator organism is exposed to 100 percent effluent; therefore, 1.0 TU_c is a direct translation of the narrative objective into a number.
-Moreover, in U.S. EPA's Technical Support Document for Water Quality-based Toxics Control (EPA/505/2-90-001; see section 3.3.3, "Step 3: Decision Criteria for Permit Limit Development"), U.S. EPA recommends that 1.0 TU_c be used as a criterion continuous concentration (typically a four-day average).
+For this Order, this narrative objective is translated into a numeric criterion of 1.0 chronic toxicity unit (TUc).
+At 1.0 TUc, there is no observable detrimental effect when the indicator organism is exposed to 100 percent effluent; therefore, 1.0 TUc is a direct translation of the narrative objective into a number.
+Moreover, in U.S. EPA's Technical Support Document for Water Quality-based Toxics Control (EPA/505/2 90 001; see section 3.3.3, "Step 3: Decision Criteria for Permit Limit Development"), U.S. EPA recommends that 1.0 TUc be used as a criterion continuous concentration (typically a four-day average).
 It further states that reasonable potential is shown where an effluent is projected to cause an excursion above the criterion continuous concentration.
-This document applies here as guidance because it directly addresses effluent characterization for toxicity
+This document applies here as guidance because it directly addresses effluent characterization for toxicity.

 - b.
 CTR Criteria.
 The CTR specifies numeric aquatic life and human health criteria for numerous priority pollutants.
 These criteria apply to inland surface waters and enclosed bays and estuaries.
 Some human health criteria are for consumption of "water and organisms" and others are for consumption of "organisms only."
-The criteria applicable to "organisms only" apply to South San Francisco Bay and Matadero Creek because neither water body is a source of drinking water. - c.
+The criteria applicable to "organisms only" apply to Moffett Channel because it is not a source of drinking water. - c.
 NTR Criteria.
-The NTR establishes numeric aquatic life and human health criteria for a number of toxic pollutants for San Francisco Bay waters upstream to and including Suisun Bay and the Sacramento-San Joaquin Delta.
-The NTR criteria apply to South San Francisco Bay. - d.
+The NTR establishes numeric aquatic life and human health criteria for a number of toxic pollutants for South San Francisco Bay waters upstream to and including Suisun Bay and the Sacramento-San Joaquin Delta.
+The NTR criteria apply to Moffett Channel. - d.
 Bacteria Water Quality Objectives.
 The Water Quality Control Plan for Inland Surface Waters, Enclosed Bays, and Estuaries of California Part 3, Bacteria Provisions and a Water Quality Standards Variance Policy establishes enterococci bacteria water quality objectives to limit cases of gastrointestinal illness from water contact recreation.
 The enterococci bacteria objectives apply to marine and estuarine waters. - e.
 Sediment Quality Objectives.
-The Water Quality Control Plan for Enclosed Bays and Estuaries Part 1, Sediment Quality contains the following narrative water quality objective: "Pollutants in sediments shall not be present in quantities that, alone or in combination, are toxic to benthic communities in bays and estuaries of California."
+The Water Quality Control Plan for Enclosed Bays and Estuaries Part 1, Sediment Quality contains the following narrative water quality objective: - i.
+"Pollutants in sediments shall not be present in quantities that, alone or in combination, are toxic to benthic communities in bays and estuaries of California."
 This objective is to be implemented by integrating three lines of evidence: sediment toxicity, benthic community condition, and sediment chemistry.
-The policy requires that if the Regional Water Board determines that a discharge has reasonable potential to cause or contribute to an exceedance of this objective, it is to impose the objective as a receiving water limit.
+The policy requires that if the Regional Water Board determines that a discharge has reasonable potential to cause or contribute to an exceedance of this objective, it is to impose the objective as a receiving water limit. - ii.
+"Pollutants shall not be present in sediments at levels that will bioaccumulate in aquatic life to levels that are harmful to human health in bays and estuaries of California."
+This objective is to be implemented by a three-tiered procedure based on pollutant concentrations in sediment and fish tissue. - iii.
+"Pollutants shall not be present in sediment at levels that alone or in combination are toxic to wildlife and resident finfish by direct exposure or bioaccumulate in aquatic life at levels that are harmful to wildlife or resident finfish by indirect exposure in bays and estuaries of California."
+This objective is to be implemented on a case-by-case basis, based upon an ecological risk assessment.